waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Item Mechanics:** EXP.ALL gives EXP to all party Pokémon, even non-participants.
 However, it reduces the total EXP gained per Pokémon.
 Best used for targeted training, otherwise store in PC.
 - **Silph Co.
 Puzzles:** The building contains unique navigation puzzles.
 Some floors have gates that open sequentially as you walk along a specific path (e.g., a northern corridor).
 The building also uses a complex network of teleporters that link different floors and isolated rooms.
 - **0 PP Move Mechanic:** Selecting a move with 0 PP displays a 'No PP left' message and does not advance the turn.
 Struggle is not automatically triggered.

-## V. Tile Mechanics & Traversal Rules (v46228)
-- `ground`: Standard walkable tile.
-- `impassable`: Walls, counters, rocks, buildings, etc. Cannot be entered.
-- `water`: Crossable using SURF.
-Must use SURF from the menu while adjacent to a water tile to begin surfing.
-- `ledge`: Can be jumped down, but not up.
-A single down press traverses the ledge.
-- `warp`: Teleport tile to another map or location.
-- `grass`: Tall grass for wild Pokémon encounters.
-Walkable.
-- `cuttable`: Tree that can be cut with HM Cut.
-Becomes `ground` after cutting.
-- `spinner_up/down/left/right`: Forces movement in the specified direction.
-Found in Rocket Hideout.
-- `steps`: Allows vertical movement between different ground elevations (e.g., in Mt.
-Moon).

-## VI.
-Agent & Tool Ideas
-- **Stalemate Detector Agent:** An agent that can analyze a battle state (opponent's healing moves, my PP, damage output) to determine if a battle is unwinnable.
-This would help avoid wasting time in soft-lock situations like the one against the Starmie with Recover.